nikolly/fiap-tech-challenge/README.md

 1. In the api_client folder there are some examples of requests prepared that you can use for interacting with the APIs.
 2. The platform chosen to prepare these requests was [Bruno](https://github.com/usebruno/bruno), you can import the requests from the file api_client_bruno.json to it.
 3. The project also contains a file that you can import in postman, its name is api_client_postman.json.

-## Tests

-We have tests prepared for the login API.
-To run the tests you can run in the terminal `pytest`.

 ## Authentication